PrincetonUniversity/a100_workshop/a100_intro/README.md

 As shown in the figure above, the code is executed by the CPU.
 After the file is read, the data is transferred from CPU memory to GPU memory.
 The `matrix_inverse` kernel is carried out on the GPU.
 The output is then copied from GPU memory to CPU memory.
 Lastly, the result is written to a file.
 Note that this is a highly simplified view of how things work.

-The table below present some of the key differences between CPUs and GPUs:
+The table below presents the key differences between a CPU and a GPU:

 |                      | **CPU**                      |  **GPU**       |
 |:--------------------:|:------------------------:|:----------:|